Studio "Reluctantly Accepts" Need to Actually Develop Game

 Despite the uncertain path forward, Eckhart maintained his characteristic optimism about the company’s prospects, though he admitted the reality of actual work was “less appealing than anticipated.”

 “Look, nobody goes into business because they want to work,” Eckhart concluded.
 “You do it because you want other people to work while you collect the profits.
 But if we have to build something ourselves before we can sell the company, then I suppose that’s what we’ll do.
-Though I’m still checking my email every fifteen minutes.
-You never know when that Saudi offer might come through.”
+Though I’m still hitting that refresh button on my inbox.
+You never know when that offer might come through.”

-At press time, no further announcements about a buyout have been forthcoming.
+At press time, there remained no news about a potential acquisition.